-(2) At each flow condition as follows:
+(1) At no-flow condition (churn) as follows:

-- (a) Record the electric motor voltage and current (all lines) - (b) Record the pump speed in rpm - (c) Record the simultaneous (approximately) readings of pump suction and discharge pressures and pump discharge flow - (3) For electric motor-driven pumps, the pump shall not be shut down until the pump has run for 10 minutes. - (4) For diesel motor-driven pumps, the pump shall not be shut down until the pump has run for 30 minutes.
+- (a) Inspect the circulation relief valve for operation to discharge water - (b) Inspect the pressure relief valve (if installed) for proper operation - (2) At each flow condition as follows: - (a) Record the electric motor voltage and current (all lines) - (b) Record the pump speed in rpm - (c) Record the simultaneous (approximately) readings of pump suction and discharge pressures and pump discharge flow - (3)\For electric motor-driven pumps, do not shut down the pump until it has run for 10 minutes - (4) For diesel motor-driven pumps, do not shut down the pump until it has run for 30 minutes

-8.3.3.3 For installations having a pressure relief valve, the operation of the relief valve shall be closely observed during each flow condition to determine whether the pump discharge pressure exceeds the normal operating pressure of the system components.
+8.3.3.3\ For installations having a pressure relief valve, the operation of the relief valve shall be closely observed during each flow condition to determine whether the pump discharge pressure exceeds the normal operating pressure of the system components.

-8.3.3.3.1 The pressure relief valve shall also be observed during each flow condition to determine whether the pressure relief valve closes at the proper pressure.
+8.3.3.3.1\ The pressure relief valve shall also be observed during each flow condition to determine whether the pressure relief valve closes at the proper pressure.